-- Draupadi Murmu, 64, is BJP’s pick for president
+- Draupadi Murmu, 64, has become India's 15th president

 - Murmu was Governor of Jharkhand from 2015 to 2021

-Draupadi Murmu, former Governor of Jharkhand, is the Bharatiya Janata Party’s nominee in the upcoming Indian presidential elections.
+Droupadi Murmu, former Governor of Jharkhand, has been declared India's 15th President, stealing a march over rival candidate Yashwant Sinha.
+After three rounds of counting, The 64-year-old Bharatiya Janata Party nominee crossed the halfway mark- with 2161 votes of the value of 5,77,777- becoming the first tribal president on the nation.
 Born in Odisha’s Mayurbhanj district in 1958, Murmu served as the Governor of Jharkhand from 2015 to 2021.
 She was the first governor to complete a full five-year term since Jharkhand was formed in 2000.

 The BJP was reportedly considering two candidates as the party’s presidential nominee – Draupadi Murmu and Arif Khan.
 Murmu’s candidature was considered because of the party’s recent focus on tribals.
 Murmu’s nomination is also expected to help the BJP win over some women voters.
 Arif Khan was said to be considered as the presidential nominee in a bid to garner some support from Muslims.